50% OFF Selected Carpets - If You Buy Underlay | Many Offers End Tuesday | Shop Here or Find your nearest store

 Although superficially similar, especially as their similar click profiles can be installed in the same way, these two types of wooden floors differ in several key areas:

-• Laminate, especially the water-resistant kind, tends to deal with changes in moisture better than most types of engineered wood flooring.
+Laminate, especially the water-resistant kind, tends to deal with changes in moisture better than most types of engineered wood flooring.

 Choose engineered wood flooring if:

-• You want a natural floor
+• You want natural flooring

 • You want a fantastic looking and feeling of wooden floor to complement your room